Information about Gefitinib

 Common side effects of gefitinib

-Nausea, Rash, Vomiting, Weakness, Loss of appetite, Dry skin, Diarrhoea, Stomatitis (Inflammation of the mouth)
+Nausea, Rash, Vomiting, Weakness, Loss of appetite, Dry skin, Diarrhea, Stomatitis (Inflammation of the mouth)

 Available Medicine for Gefitinib

 - ₹3706Intas Pharmaceuticals Ltd1 variant(s)

 - ₹4309Glenmark Pharmaceuticals Ltd1 variant(s)

 - ₹1555 to ₹4586Cipla Ltd2 variant(s)

 Expert advice for Gefitinib

 - Gefitinib helps treat non-small cell lung cancer that is locally advanced, or has spread to other areas of the body.